 Importance of Sustainability

 Integral to achieving sustainability is the development of a sustainability plan.
-Sustainability planning can be facilitated by:
+Sustainability planning can be

 - Determining appropriate indicators for evaluation.

 - Sharing results of program success that resonates with funders.

 - Identifying long- and short-term sustainability strategies to achieve program goals.